kckarnige/tscm-issues/readme.md

 ![logo](https://kckarnige.is-a.dev/res/tscm-title.png)
 #
-**This a modpack that aims to make Minecraft feel better, no matter how you prefer to play the game.**
+**This a modpack that aims to make Minecraft feel better, no matter how you prefer to play the game whether you're a builder, a survivor, or someone looking for a fun hour with friends!**

+> **If you enjoy this pack and would like to help me out finacially, consider donating to either my [CashApp](https://cash.app/$kckarnige) or [Ko-Fi](https://ko-fi.com/kckarnige)!**

-This pack features mods like Better Combat, SimplySwords, SimplySkills, Continuity, Teralith, Nullscape, almost all of [YUNG's](https://modrinth.com/user/YUNGNICKYOUNG) worldgen mods, Adorn, and a ton more!
+This pack features mods like Better Combat, Marium's Soulslike Weaponry, SimplySkills, Dungeon Difficulty, Teralith, Nullscape, almost all of [YUNG's](https://modrinth.com/user/YUNGNICKYOUNG) worldgen mods, Adorn, and a ton more!

-There's also some resource packs to help tie everything together, which I'll list some here now
+There's also some resource packs to help tie everything together, like:

 - A custom panorama to show off the pack in all it's beauty!